BDC Hamburger Icon

 • Consider whether you’re reacting or responding.
 Pay attention to whether you react to situations or respond to situations.
 When you react to the world around you, you often end up making decisions that aren’t the best choice.
 When you slow down and consciously decide how to respond, the result is usually better for everyone involved.

 • Don’t allow yourself to be stuck in adversity.
 Sometimes at work and in your personal life, the going gets tough.
 Do you bounce back from adversity or let it keep you down?
-Next time you’re faced with a difficult situation in business or at home, ask yourself what lessons you can learn and figure out the best path for changing your situation instead of letting it hold you back.
+Next time you’re faced with a difficult situation in business or at home, ask yourself what lessons you can learn, and figure out the best path for changing your situation instead of letting it hold you back.

 • Find a mentor.
-Sometimes the best thing you can do to improve your emotional intelligence is surround yourself with emotionally intelligent people who consistently make good decisions and conscious choices.
+Sometimes the best thing you can do to improve your emotional intelligence is to surround yourself with emotionally intelligent people who consistently make good decisions and conscious choices.
 You become the five people you spend the most time with, so choose wisely – and learn from them.
 [Learn more about tips for young entrepreneurs.]

-Sean Peek contributed to the writing and reporting in this article.
+Sean Peek contributed to this article.

-Blair Nicole Nastasi, Community Member
+Written by: Blair Nicole Nastasi, Community Member

 How would someone describe Blair?
 PR Guru, Digital Nomad, Writer, Philanthropist, Sales Goddess, Singer-of-Horrible-Karaoke and Single Mom all come to mind… Blair Nicole is the CEO & Founder of Media Moguls PR, host of the #KickassPR podcast, and Columnist at several well-known business outlets.
 Marketing and traveling are her passions, and she travels around the world full time with her 4 year old son, working remotely, and speaking to business audiences of all shapes and sizes.
 Blair's motto is "Kick ass, don't kiss it!"